Muslim leaders enlisted to help stamp out polio

 "We do believe that Afghanistan and Pakistan is one epidemiological block in terms of polio.
 We believe the success in one country is closely dependent on action in the other," said Mohammad Taufiq Mashal, Director General of Preventive Medicine at Afghanistan's health ministry.

-It is not the first time that the world has come tantalizingly close to wiping out the crippling disease.
+It is not the first time that the world has come tantalisingly close to wiping out the crippling disease.

 "We're so close, there is no time for complacency," Dr. Christopher Elias, head of global development at the Gates Foundation, a major donor, told Reuters in Geneva.